-Every once in a while we’re asked what is the best thing that Albany area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the best thing that Albany area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
 Buying new furnace and return air filters is crucial to the ideal operation of your HVAC system, in addition to your home's air quality.
 Research suggests that indoor air pollution is among the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not difficult for most Albany homeowners, but there are usually two obstacles to actually getting it done:

 - Determining just how often to replace your furnace or air conditioner filter.

 - Replacing them at the proper time.

 When To Change Your Air Filters